bgoonz/gists-revamp/by-extension/markdown/js-under-the-hood.md

 <em>You may wonder — why Map vs Object but not Map vs Array, or Object vs Set?
 Well, you can also compare between any of…</em>medium.com</a><a href="https://medium.com/front-end-weekly/es6-map-vs-object-what-and-when-b80621932373" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="http://www.deadcoderising.com/es6-working-with-sets-in-javascript/" class="markup--anchor markup--mixtapeEmbed-anchor" title="http://www.deadcoderising.com/es6-working-with-sets-in-javascript/"><strong>ES6: Working with Sets in JavaScript</strong><br />
-<em>In this post we’re continuing to look at features introduced in ES6.
+<em>In this post we're continuing to look at features introduced in ES6.
 Amongst all the cool things happening in ES6, we…</em>www.deadcoderising.com</a><a href="http://www.deadcoderising.com/es6-working-with-sets-in-javascript/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://codeburst.io/array-vs-set-vs-map-vs-object-real-time-use-cases-in-javascript-es6-47ee3295329b" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://codeburst.io/array-vs-set-vs-map-vs-object-real-time-use-cases-in-javascript-es6-47ee3295329b"><strong>Array vs Set vs Map vs Object — Real-time use cases in Javascript (ES6/ES7)</strong><br />
 <em>The internet is a great place to find information, but there is one teeny-tiny problem.
 You are on a boat in the middle…</em>codeburst.io</a><a href="https://codeburst.io/array-vs-set-vs-map-vs-object-real-time-use-cases-in-javascript-es6-47ee3295329b" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>